SerraKD/isla-art-academy/README.md

 ### __Main Menu__

 The Main menu is fixed on top of the page and has the Academy name as a header with a navigation bar.

+- Users can easily access the main beneficial parts of the page without scrolling or searching.

 - Navigation bar items have a hover effect on large screens.